 Stay Silent

 The first step in beating a simple possession charge is knowing your rights.
 After your arrest, you have the right to remain silent and to get a lawyer.
-The police should tell you this as they read your Miranda Rights to you.
+The police should tell you this as they read you your Miranda Rights to you.

 The only thing you should say to the police is, “I’m invoking my right to remain silent, and I want a lawyer.”